sjkelleyjr/Deadlock/chapters/chapter_15.md

 "And what did you find?"

 David considered his response.
 "They're practical.
-If something doesn’t work, they say so."
+If something doesn't work, they say so."

 Gwen nodded.
 "So they're being investigated for being good at their jobs?"

 David thought about this.
 "I'm investigating the allegations as presented.
 The decision about action will be made by management."

 Gwen smiled.
-"David, sometimes I think you're too good at following "the process"."
+"David, sometimes I think you're too good at following 'the process'."

 David looked at his wife.
-"Process is what keeps things running smoothly."
+"Procedure is what keeps things running smoothly."

 Gwen laughed.
-"Process also makes you sound like a robot sometimes."
+"Procedure also makes you sound like a robot sometimes."

 David smiled.
 "I prefer to think of it as professional consistency."